Nebraska Spousal Support Calculator

 What types of maintenance exist in Nebraska?

-• Permanent Maintenance: For long-term marriages where recipient cannot become self-supporting
+• Permanent Maintenance: Rarely granted, typically for long-term marriages where recipient cannot become self-supporting due to age or disability

 How does marriage length affect maintenance in Nebraska?